Phuire-Research/Stratimux/README.md

   * With this change you may now have strategies jump all lines upon creation, ensuring some change prior to other action's taking effect.
   * Unless a ActionNode or incoming Action created by createActionNode has its own priority, then that takes precedents.
 But does not effect the Strategy's overall priority.

-## Road Map (*Updated*  08/09/24)
+## Road Map (*Updated*  08/28/24)
 ### Beyond v0.2.0
 * Will be focusing on parallel development of Stratimux and Huirth in order to create developer tools and scaffolding.
 * Extended Roadmap Set
 ### Developer Experience Decks Interface v0.2.0
 This release will be provided alongside a migration guide due to breaking changes.
-Afterwards will resume incremental updates.
-Making the time as of 08/09/24
+Afterwards will resume incremental updates. *All tests are now passing, will be testing in Huirth to create a migration guide.
+No longer have to self manage **semaphores***
-* DECKS Interface - No longer need to import actions, selectors, or prime semaphores.
+* DECK Interface - No longer need to import actions, selectors, or prime semaphores.
   * [X] d - Entry point supplied to all points of observation, allows for the selection of each deck currently loaded into the Axium.
 Providing access to their e, c, k, s properties.
   * [X] e - Entry point for the current point of observation, providing access to all loaded actions for such.
   * [X] c - Entry point for new semaphore comparator functions.
 Since we no longer have to handle semaphores directly this provides a means of stringless comparisons to see if two actions are of the same type.
-  * [X] k - Entry point for generated KeyedSelectors.
+  * [X] k - Entry point for generated KeyedSelectors, can be seen as K for Constant like in Mathematics.
 Internal changes attaches a new select function that can be used to access the KeyedSelectors value directly.
-  * [ ] s - Entry point for base selectors that are primed with their associated semaphores.
-The current can of worms being iron sided.
-Just need to find the time to ensure that these generated functions return with the right type definitions.
-The designated primed Keyed Selector Creator, and designated state/concept with type definitions associated.
-Otherwise the DECK interface is ready for release, just pending testing in Huirth.
+While folding in the ability to create new selectors on the fly and access state directly.
 * [X] **Dynamic Axium** - Made the add and remove functionality an opt in by default to improve security.
 Enabled via the createAxium options by setting *dynamic* to true
 * [X] **strategyDetermine(action: Action, options)** Helper function that will return an action with a strategy attached.
 This is to reduce the amount of boilerplate when handling actions in methods.
 As we are forcing all actions returned by the method to have a strategy attached to ensure halting.
 * [ ] Origin, Override, Hard Override